cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-3.md

 name: enable-casc
 class: compact

-# Enabling CasC for a CloudBees CI Managed Controllers (Jenkins instance)
+# Enabling CasC for a CloudBees CI Managed Controllers (enterprise Jenkins instance)

-* After you installed the CloudBees CI Workshop GitHub App into your workshop GitHub Organization a customized configuration bundle was created in your copy of the **cloudbees-ci-config-bundle** repository was copied to a special sub-directory (`jcasc-bundles-store`) on CloudBees CI Operations Center with a **bundle name** configured to be available for your *managed controller*.
+* After you installed the CloudBees CI Workshop GitHub App into your workshop GitHub Organization, a customized configuration bundle was created in your copy of the **cloudbees-ci-config-bundle** repository.
+The CasC *bundle* was then copied to a special sub-directory (`jcasc-bundles-store`) on the CloudBees CI Operations Center with a **bundle name** configured to **only be available** for your *managed controller*.
-* When the CloudBees CI Operations Center is provisioning a *managed controller* it will check to see if it has a bundle available and configured for the specific *managed controller* being provisioned.
-If so it will copy a CloudBees CI configuration bundle link YAML file to `/var/casc-bundle/bundle-link.yaml` on the *managed controller* and set the value of the `core.casc.config.bundle` system property to match that file path.
+* When the CloudBees CI Operations Center provisions a *managed controller* it will check to see if it has a bundle available and configured to be available for the specific *managed controller* being provisioned.
+If so, it will copy a CloudBees CI configuration bundle link YAML file to the `/var/casc-bundle/bundle-link.yaml` path on the *managed controller* and set the value of the `core.casc.config.bundle` system property to match that file path.
-* Your *managed controller* uses that protected link to download the CloudBees CI configuration bundle to your *managed controller*.
+* Your *managed controller* uses that protected link to download the CloudBees CI configuration bundle to the *managed controller*.
 The `jenkins.yaml` file was downloaded (along with other bundle yaml files) from the CloudBees CI Operations Center to the managed controller's `/var/jenkins_home/core-casc-bundle/` directory and the `casc.jenkins.config` system property was set to the `jenkins.yaml` file path.

 ---
 name: config-bundle-details-yaml